Sackler family offers $1.5 billion more than planned to settle thousands of opioid lawsuits

 “Today marks an important step toward providing help to those who suffer from addiction,” the family said in a statement, “and we hope this proposed resolution will signal the beginning of a far-reaching effort to deliver assistance where it is needed.”

-Nearly two dozen state attorneys general including Letitia James (D-N.Y.) and William Tong (D-Conn.) blasted the plan, saying they were “disappointed” because the Sacklers and Purdue “need to own up” for their role in the crisis.
+Nearly two dozen state attorneys general, including Letitia James (D-N.Y.) and William Tong (D-Conn.), blasted the plan, saying they were “disappointed” because the Sacklers and Purdue “need to own up” for their role in the crisis.
 The group has argued in favor of pursuing legal action against Sackler family members.

 “While it contains improvements over the proposal that Purdue announced and we rejected in September 2019, it falls short of the accountability that families and survivors deserve,” they wrote in a statement.